Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 Type:** Permanent
 **Mins:** Athletics 4

-All of The Solar’s movement is doubled--rolls depending on speed add an additional (Athletics) dice.
+All of The Solar’s movement is doubled—rolls depending on speed add an additional (Athletics) dice.
 Leaps and bounds are also doubled.

 In combat, Dashes may be taken at no penalty.

-### One Extra Step

-**Cost:** --
-**Type:** Permanent
-**Mins:** Athletics 5

-Once per Scene, the Exalt will find and reach a Position or Target in the current Scene by the next Action, so long as a possible path exists.
-This may be repeated in the Scene by spending a Strife Point.

 ### Eagle-Wing Style